… of which we are part… : 2022

 Focusing on circular systems and the inevitable entanglement of organic and inorganic matter, the installation centres on a series of 16mm film loops created by exposing lichen directly onto film, developed with plant-based recipes and played back on customised projectors that respond to live air quality data.

-In consultation with scientist Ana Castro-Castellon, I also explored the possibilities of phytoremediation, which is a process whereby plants are used to remove or reduce pollutants in soil or water systems.
-Marigolds have an ability to extract metallic compounds to neutralise harmful materials – and could remove silver residues from photo emulsion.
-Through a further collaboration with digital artist Matthew Olden, the film projections respond (as lichen do) to live air quality data by shifting in speed and intensity accompanied by a soundtrack generated by customised synthesisers responding to data gathered from the marigolds.
+In consultation with scientist Ana Castro-Castellon, I also explored the possibilities of phytoremediation, which is a process whereby plants remove or reduce pollutants in soil or water systems.
+Marigolds tend to absorb metallic compounds and can neutralise harmful materials – and I thought perhaps they could remove silver residues from photo emulsion.
+Through a further collaboration with digital artist Matthew Olden, the film projections respond (as lichen do) to live air quality data by shifting in speed and intensity accompanied by a soundtrack generated by customised synthesisers responding to sensors monitoring the activity of the marigolds.
 The air quality sensor we installed is contributing to a global citizen science survey.
-The East Quay sensor can be monitored here.
+The East Quay sensor could be monitored here when this project was live.

-With the prospect of an uncertain future due to climate change, I invite the viewers to consider new ways we might work together with other species to build resilient and symbiotic communities.
+With the prospect of an uncertain future due to climate change, I invite the viewers to consider ways we might be able to work together with other species to develop more resilient and symbiotic communities.

 Commissioned by East Quay for group exhibition ‘Better Than This’ 2022